cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 - The MPU Region Registers virtualize the hardware's MPU registers, so that each Context effectively gets its own copy of the MPU.
-These registers either hold keys to :ref:`Memory Objects <memory-object>`, to allow a program running in the Context to access memory or peripherals, or :ref:`kor-null` to leave a region unused.
+These registers either hold keys to :ref:`memory-object`, to allow a program running in the Context to access memory or peripherals, or :ref:`kor-null` to leave a region unused.

 - The Key Registers hold keys of any type for use with the IPC operation (below).